Benish Hayat

 Benish Hayat also spelt as Binish Hayat is a former international field hockey player and current international umpire from Pakistan.
 To date, she is Pakistan's only international women umpire.

 Since 2017, she has the status of a "Promising Umpire" which entitles her to officiate in matches throughout the world.

 Career (player)

-Hayat took up playing hockey during her college days at Government College for Women, Wahdat Road, Lahore in 2002.
+Hayat took up hockey during her college days at Government College for Women, Wahdat Road, Lahore in 2002.

 National

-During her entire playing career (2004-2011), Hayat represented WAPDA.
+Hayat represented WAPDA throughout her playing career (2004–2011).

 International

-Hayat was part of the national side between 2004 and 2011 earning 10 caps.
+Hayat was part of the national team between 2004 and 2011, earning 10 caps.
 Her only overseas tournament was the 2006 Asian Games qualifiers held in Kuala Lumpur, Malaysia in June where the team placed 4th.
 The team qualified for the 2006 Asian Games held in Doha, Qatar but later withdrew.

 Career (Umpiring)

 Her mentor is the Pakistani international umpire, Haider Rasool.

 National

 Hayat officiated in the men's National Tray Hockey Championships held in Lahore in October–November 2020.